How to Measure for Replacement Windows: A Step-by-Step Guide

 Introduction

-Accurate measurements are the cornerstone of a successful replacement window installation.
+Accurate measurements are key to a successful replacement window installation.
+They serve as the foundation of the entire process.

 Step 1: Gather Your Tools

-A metal measuring tape for accuracy
+• A metal measuring tape for precise readings

-A notepad and pencil for recording measurements
+• A notepad and pencil to document your findings

 Step 2: Measure the Width